 Cucumber - Homemade Pickles Seeds - Organic

 Homemade Pickles Cucumber is a very vigorous vining plant that produces a large abundance of solid, crisp, and flavorful cucumbers.
 The firm crunchy cucumbers grow 6" long and the plant is resistant to common cucumber diseases.
+These are great for making our Spicy Refrigerator Pickles Recipe!
+Cucumbers are versatile and are usually pickled or eaten raw as a main ingredient in salads.

 Cucumber seeds can be planted directly into the garden soil.